capocchi/MarkovLumping/README.md

 ```
 python table2.py
 ```
-table2.py scipt depends on the main_loop.py script that present in the header some boolean constants as:
+*table2.py* Python scipt depends on the *main_loop.py* Python script that presents in the header some boolean constants as:
 * PLOT for plotting reduced graph at each step and the trace of the KL value
-* WRITE_FILE for write reduced matrices in files
+* WRITE_FILE for writing reduced matrices in files
-* STAT for displaying some state (using pandas)
+* STAT for displaying some statistics (using pandas)